Bachelor of Mathematical Sciences (Advanced) Mid-Year Entry

-Australian Year 12 SACE Stage 2: Mathematical Methods (if studied in 2017.
+Australian Year 12 SACE Stage 2: Mathematical Methods (if studied from 2017 onwards.
 If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies) and Specialist Mathematics.
 IB: Mathematics (HL grade 3).
 International Qualifications Mathematics

 - Higher Education applicants

 Choose your applicant type to view the relevant fees and scholarships information for this program.